frederic-perez/AmE-dictionary/data/dictionary.md

 __hearsay__ _n_ :seven: Something heard from another person, rumor. _Hearsay suggests that green apples can induce such a predicament._
 __hearse__ _n_ :three: A vehicle for carrying a coffin to a church or a cemetery; formerly drawn by horses but now usually a motor vehicle. :es: coche fúnebre
 __heart and soul__
+__heart sinks, one’s__ _idiom_ One’s courage or hope fails; one is very disappointed or dejected.
+Used to say that you suddenly feel sad or depressed about something. _My heart sank when I saw that the meal I’d spent all day preparing had burned in the oven._
 __heart-in-mouth__ _A heart-in-mouth thriller._
 __heartedly__
 __hearten__ _v_